 If your kids are too young for planting, they can still have fun.
 Give them some natural objects to decorate their planter with – think rocks, pine cones, or branches.

-If you have a burst of energy, you can also stick a little house in there for fairies, or for Lego people!
+If you have a burst of energy, you can also buy fairy garden accessories for cheap.
+Let them stick a little house in there for fairies, or Lego people!
 Toss in some plastic animals or tiny dolls, and you’ve got hours of entertainment.

 This is the best because it is SO EASY.
 Give kids a big container of water – any pot or bowl will do.
 Raid your kitchen: toss in some cups, spoons, funnels, etc. Kids will have a BLAST.

 If you are feeling really ambitious, you can add some food colouring to the mix.
 You can also throw in some ice (or even ice coloured with food colouring!) to kick it up a notch.

 Give the kids some water and a paintbrush.
 They “paint” the sidewalk, driveway or patio with the water.
 NO CLEAN-UP.
 Enough said.